Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 Thanks, Johnny Donovan.

-Going on again, ladies and gentlemen, Jed Babin for Rush, 800-282-2882.
+Going on again, ladies and gentlemen.

 You know, there's another element to all of this.

-The Democrats not only do they not want to bring down the price of gasoline that you're paying, they not only do they not want to open offshore drilling, they're going on with all of their little games about punishing speculators, trying to impose windfall profits taxes and get the prices up and penalize the oil companies.
+The Democrats, not only do they not want to bring down the price of gasoline that you're paying, not only do they not want to open offshore drilling, they're going on with all of their little games about punishing speculators, trying to impose windfall profits taxes and get the prices up and penalize the oil companies.

-They're now saying that maybe they want to do another round of tax rebates.
+They're also at the same time, and it would be funny if it weren't so doggone serious, they're now saying that maybe they want to do another round of tax rebates.

-And effectively every family got enough to buy an iPod.
+And effectively, every family got enough to buy an iPod.

 Now the Democrats want to up the ante.